gematik/kim-attachment-service/README.md

 #### Commands

-With the `spring-boot-maven-plugin` it is possible to generate a docker image out of the box.
+To run the application locally (HTTP only) by its own, run:

-    mvn spring-boot:build-image
+    $ mvn spring-boot:run

-The image will be available with name kim-kas.
+To build the Kas-Dockerimage, run:

-To run it use this command:
+    $ mvn spring-boot:build-image

-    docker run --name kas -p 81:8080 -d kim-kas
+To build the image with a proxy, set your proxy in pom.xml under plugins → `spring-boot-maven-plugin`.

 #### Need